 Learn more about making treatment decisions.

 Active surveillance is an option for some people with a pituitary gland tumor who have no symptoms from the tumor and have hormones that work normally.
 This approach can also be called watchful waiting.
 During active surveillance, the patient is monitored closely with periodic examinations and tests, to watch for signs of tumor growth or progression.
 Treatment would begin only if the tumor started causing symptoms.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 It is the most common treatment for a pituitary gland tumor.
-Surgery, which is performed by a surgical oncologist, a doctor who specializes in treating a tumor using surgery, is often successful in removing the entire tumor.
+Surgery is performed by a neurosurgeon.
+Surgery is often successful in removing the entire tumor.

 Both of these methods are equally safe and effective when done by a skilled surgeon.
-Talk with your surgeon beforehand to learn about possible side effects based on the type of surgery you will have.
+Before surgery, talk with your health care team about possible side effects from the specific surgery you will have.